 Beach towel, check.
 Umbrella and sunscreen, check.
 Stack of magazines, check.
-Collapsible wine glasses, picnic basket, and environmentally friendly plates and napkins?
+Collapsible wine glasses, picnic basket or cooler, and environmentally friendly plates and napkins?
 Check, check, and check.
 Now add to your beach packing list these recipes, perfect for toting in the car and snacking (and sipping) on in hot, sunny weather by the sea.
 They’re portable, filling, and will improve even the most gorgeous summer beach day.

 This classic party dip–layered with cheese, guacamole, beans, and plenty of spice—makes a perfect accompaniment for raw vegetables and pita chips.
 You can prep it the night before, and let’s face it, it’s a lot more fun than hummus.
 Get our Seven Layer Dip recipe.